London Travel Guide

 As a city girl at heart, London felt electric—familiar yet entirely new.
 The energy, the history woven into every street, the endless neighborhoods to get lost in, the pubs buzzing at all hours, and the food scene that’s so much richer than people give it credit for—it all felt like stepping into a place I somehow already belonged to.
 It’s a city that keeps calling me back, and I truly hope I get to live here one day.

-I’ve been to London twice so far and will be heading back again this December.
 Read below for my favorite places to eat, sights to see, and things to do.

 Where to Stay